Volunteer Marine Rescue Bundaberg Incorporated:

 Volunteer Marine Rescue Bundaberg Incorporated

-Operating from Burnett Heads, this dedicated organization ensures maritime safety through rescues, radio courses, and fundraising.
+Operating from Burnett Heads, this dedicated organisation ensures maritime safety through rescues, radio courses, and fundraising.
 Manned by trained volunteers, they offer essential log-on services and accredited training for crews.

 Burnett Heads, QLD (view contact and location information)